hoytlui/DataScienceCaseStudies/decision_tree/README.md

 Through data cleaning and visualization, we found that
 - 75% of the customers who spent less than $32 last week decided not to purchase
 - 75% of the customers who spent more than $34 last week decided to purchase

 ![2 spent_last_week vs decision](https://user-images.githubusercontent.com/36130927/121100821-96a95b00-c7c8-11eb-90d7-2ca42a370800.png)

 - customers who live further away from the flagship store did not spend more enough decide not to purchase
 - customers who live close to the flagship store tend to decide to purchase with small amount of purchase last month

 ![3 spent_last_month vs distance](https://user-images.githubusercontent.com/36130927/121100833-9a3ce200-c7c8-11eb-86b6-e2ee578ffb7a.png)

-Predict Decision
+Next, we categorized variables before spliting the training and test sets and building models.

-Modeling - 4 models
+**Modeling - 4 models**
 1. Entropy model with no max depth

 ![4 dt entropy1](https://user-images.githubusercontent.com/36130927/121100846-a4f77700-c7c8-11eb-9bbb-b9df100f1f4c.png)